BlueChickenOS/PlofOS-Wifi-Blocker/README.md

 # PlofOS-Wifi-Blocker
 A simple wifi blocker.
 You can set the max upload and download speeds from this terminal.
 It can set it for one or two apps.
 You can save profiles if needed (not tested yet).
 Open as admin to get all features.
 Is not fully accurate with some speeds.
-Note that this is made with AI.
+Note that this is made with AI and is part of a project and is for the point of testing and playing around with Claude.
 The log file is personal and can not be seen by anyone else.

 Install file: